Srinoid/photo-picker-plus-android/SDK/README.md

 ## Uploading Assets

 You can use the folowing code to execute an upload request.
-This method needs an asset collection that will contain the paths to the photos that you want to upload
+This method needs an asset collection that will contain the paths to the photos that you want to upload and a collection of chutes you want the assets to be linked to.

 <pre><code>
 GCAssets.upload(context, progressListener,
-			parser,callback, localAssetCollection)
+			callback, localAssetCollection, chuteCollection)
 			.executeAsync();
 </code></pre>

 for progress updates you need to include a progressListener which is a class implementing the GCUploadProgressListener Interface.
-Important note: the Callback runs in the thread that is executing the request
+Important note: the Callback runs in the thread that is executing the request.

 it has 3 callbacks: